smarty-project/page/devman.md

 ## Device Management

+Massively distributed systems are challenging to update while maintaining consistency among the included devices.
+They pose additional challenges compared to traditional architectures, such as handling systems that are always on, large number of devices, and moving from centralised to edge architectures.

+It can not be assumed that all devices are available for updating at the same time, and in many cases it is not feasible to shut down the system for updating.
+This can make it difficult to deploy updates in a consistent and timely manner, which might be crucial when facing security vulnerabilities.
+Additionally, the updating procedure itself must not open up for new vulnerabilities.

+So, at the heart of this part of the project is the requirement to securely distribute and install updated code in remote devices, and to be able to do so in a timely manner that doesn't require the system to be shut down.

+...

 Watch an introduction to PalCom, the middleware used to build the device management.

 <!-- Palcom Introduction -->